Alesis M20

 The M20 also has features never before offered on an ADAT-format recorder.
 These include individual input select switches on each track, so you can monitor source or tape through the machine’s electronics at any time without disturbing other tracks.
 You can even record from a digital input on one track at the same time you record from an analog input on another track.
 The back panel of the M20 features both XLR inputs and outputs and an ELCO-type multipin connector, both at the professional +4 dBu level, for easy connection to any system.

 For professionals who want to set their own nominal input/output level reference, there are internal input/output trimpots allowing you to calibrate the M20 to anywhere from -20 dBFS to -10 dBFS for a +4 dBu input.
 A special fine display metering mode for the front-panel display allows you to set levels with 0.2 dB accuracy.
-The Alesis M20’s larger physical design (4 standard rack spaces) allowed Alesis engineers to add a secondary vacuum fluorescent display that displays metering and tape status data separately from tape counter, time code and synchronization information.
+The Alesis M20’s larger physical design (4 standard rack spaces) allowed Alesis engineers to add a secondary vacuum fluorescent display that displays metering and tape status data separately from tape counter, time code and synchronisation information.
 An optional accessory for the M20 is a rolling rack slider assembly for quick, easy access from broadcast-type rack systems.

 Since 1991, the name Alesis has become synonymous with digital multitrack recording.
 With almost 100,000 units in use worldwide, the award-winning Alesis ADAT® 8 Track Digital Audio Recorder has become the most popular digital recorder ever made.
 In fact, the immense popularity of ADAT has been responsible for the formation of a whole new recording environment…the professional project studio.